JoeyPhoier/PwC3-A1-Team-6/README.md

 Controls:

-F11 or alt+Enter to enter fullscreen mode
+F11 or alt+Enter to enter fullscreen mode.
 WASD to move
 Left click to use item
 Right click to harvest crops and interact with objects & stores